Section I. Organizational

 3.11 Participants must recognize that some people are extremely afraid of reptiles and/or amphibians.
 At no time will a participant attempt to force their animal on a member of the public.

-3.12 Animals will be on display only at the display site of the event.
+3.12 Animals will be exhibited only at the display sites of the event.
 Participants are not to enter or leave the area without first concealing their animal(s).
 Preferred methods would be by bagging and/or boxing.
+Remove animals from containers while away from the public eye to check the animal and its current disposition before displaying it.

 3.13 Display cages, if used, must be of sturdy design and capable of being securely locked if not attended.